-What is the most important question to ask?
-The answer to the question we need to ask is the one that challenges our beliefs.
-This is the question that exposes our beliefs and values.
+What are the most important questions to ask?
+It is always the question that challenges our beliefs.
+These are the questions that expose our beliefs and values.
 This is our sacred ground.

-Challenging our beliefs isn’t something that the dominant world cultural narrative wants us to do.
+To be sure, challenging our beliefs isn’t something that the dominant world cultural narrative wants us to do.
 They want to keep you a paying customer.
 There are around 8 billion people on the planet.
-Around 4 billion of these are members of the Abrahamic tree.
+Around 4 billion of these believers are members of the Abrahamic tree.
 These include the Semitic religions of Christianity, Islam, and Judaism.
 They fight to keep their customer base.

 If you are a member of this religion they don’t want you to investigate other sects of this belief system.
 They do not want you to research their heritage beyond what they tell you.
 Just remember, asking the right question always involves investigating your sacred ground.

 Don’t just defend your sacred ground, learn why you’ve been programmed to defend it.
 Become a seeker of truth rather than a defender of religion.

 The most important question is the one you ask yourself.
 Start with the question, why do I believe this or that?
 Don’t let others answer this question for you.
 Don’t simply regurgitate answers you’ve been told.